Universal Acceptance: Mohan's Laws of Universal Acceptance

-As of 2019, these laws appear to still hold true.
-The success of Universal Acceptance will result in these laws becoming obsolete.
+As of 2024, these laws appear to still hold true.
+The success of Universal Acceptance would result in these laws becoming obsolete.

 Universal Acceptance of popular web browsers

 One of the primary ways of interfacing with the Internet is through web browsers.
 For this reason, the UASG commissioned a report on the performance of major browsers in the treatment and acceptance of 17 different domain names registered for the purpose of providing test cases for UA readiness.

 The study found that desktop browsers generally performed well, but only Internet Explorer performed as expected.
 Common problems among the other browsers included the failure to properly render the URLs in the tab title bar and failing to treat an ideographic full stop as a delimiter.
 On mobile platforms, the results of the tests were much more varied, with the same browsers performing differently based on the operating system, with one of the most common problems being the proper display of Unicode URLs.

 The study concluded that developers are making progress in making browsers UA Ready, but there is more work to do on every browser except Internet Explorer, a browser that has been discontinued.